 Results of Information (Data) Collected and Analyzed, If Any

-No conclusions can be drawn from the data that has been collected at this time.
+No data collected at this time.

 - Continue porous pavement monitoring. - Continue to track post construction control measures. - Continue to improve watershed protection goals. - Continue expansion of the Alameda Rain Garden Project. - Continue monitoring the effectiveness of infiltration gardens.